Uni-DAD: Unified Distillation and Adaptation of Diffusion Models for Few-step Few-shot Image Generation: Related Work

 \textbf{(b) Diffusion Adaptation.} Adaptation involves updating a model pretrained on a large source domain to fit a related, smaller target domain.
-While naïve finetuning is standard for style transfer with ample data\((\text{target size } n \sim 1000)\)~\cite{hu2021lora}, it easily leads to overfitting and diversity degradation in few-shot regimes ($n\!\le\!10$).
+While naïve finetuning is standard for style transfer with ample data~\((\text{target size } n \sim 1000)\)~\cite{hu2021lora}, it easily leads to overfitting and diversity degradation in few-shot regimes ($n\!\le\!10$).
 This has motivated methods tailored to few-shot applications that preserve source-domain diversity~\cite{ruiz2023dreambooth, cao2024few}. \textbf{FSIG} aims to synthesize diverse, high-quality samples from an unconditional target domain.
-Early progress included GAN-based approaches like cross-domain correspondance (CDC)~\citep{ojha2021few}, RiCK~\citep{zhao2023exploring}, and GenDA~\citep{yang2023one}.
+Early progress included GAN-based approaches like cross-domain correspondence (CDC)~\citep{ojha2021few}, RiCK~\citep{zhao2023exploring}, and GenDA~\citep{yang2023one}.
 Diffusion-based FSIG has become prominent for its quality: pairwise adaptation (DDPM-PA) applies CDC-style regularization~\citep{zhu2022few} and conditional diffusion relaxing inversion (CRDI) learns a sample-wise guidance without base-model fine-tuning~\citep{cao2024few}.
 In both cases, however, sampling remains slow, leaving diffusion-based FSIG substantially slower than GANs.
-This paper instead focuses on fast sampling while preserving diversity and generation quality in both applications.

-\textbf{(c) Combining Adaptation and Distillation.} Transforming a large source-domain model to a smaller target domain one is commonly staged as \emph{Adapt-then-Distill}, \emph{Distill-then-Adapt}, or \emph{Distill and Adapt}~\citep{yao2021adapt}.
+The goal of \textbf{SDP} is to adapt a DM to synthesize personalized images of a subject in novel textual contexts while preserving its identity.
+Textual Inversion~\cite{gal2022textual} learns a subject embedding tied to a rare token, whereas DreamBooth~\cite{ruiz2023dreambooth} fine-tunes the DM on the subject images with a unique identifier.
+Subsequent works emphasize improving training efficiency~\citep{han2023svdiff, wei2023elite} , but sampling still remains slow.
+This paper instead focuses on fast sampling while preserving diversity and generation quality in both applications. \textbf{(c) Combining Adaptation and Distillation.} Transforming a large source-domain model to a smaller target domain one is commonly staged as \emph{Adapt-then-Distill}, \emph{Distill-then-Adapt}, or \emph{Distill and Adapt}~\citep{yao2021adapt}.
 Below, we provide an analysis for each pipeline through the lens of DMs.

 {\emph{- Distill-then-Adapt:}} A one-time distillation followed by downstream adaptation is attractive for efficiency, as distillation is typically more costly than adaptation.
 However, prior work suggests that students often saturate in adaptation capacity.
 Specifically, na\"{i}vely fine-tuning the student with the original diffusion loss negates the benefits of distillation, yielding blurry, low-detail samples~\citep{miao2024tuning} (Fig.~\ref{fig:1_motivating}, middle).
 PSO~\citep{miao2024tuning} trains the student with a relative likelihood objective, alleviating the blur under lightweight style transfer in larger data regimes~($n\!\sim\!1000$).
 However, output remains over-smoothed in few-shot contexts such as SDP.
 Several distillation methods emphasize producing students that remain \textsc{LoRA}-friendly after distillation~\citep{luo2023lcm,yin2024improved,chadebec2025flash}.
 However, LoRA-adapted models lag full finetuning under stronger distribution shifts and few-shot data.